Vincent A. Ashworth

 He is a Fellow of the Institute of Agricultural Science as well as a Fellow and Life Member of the New Zealand Institute of Primary Industry Management.
 In 1980 he was awarded the Lincoln University Bledisloe Medal for distinguished services to New Zealand agriculture.

 As a keen sportsman, he represented his schools and universities at cricket and rugby.
-He also represented Manawatu.
-(1956-57) and Thames Valley (1958-59) provincial rugby.
-He enjoys a game of golf.
-He takes a keen interest in New Zealand and international affairs.
+He also represented Manawatu (1956-57) and Thames Valley (1958-59) in provincial rugby.
+He enjoys a game of golf, and takes a keen interest in New Zealand and international affairs.

 He married May Young in Palmerston North in 1955.
 They have four children, 10 grandchildren and five great-grandchildren.
 He is a keen gardener and enjoys writing.

 Having already completed two biographies on his brothers - Artie - Bomber Command Legend about Wing Commander Arthur ‘Artie’ Ashworth DSO, DFC and Bar, AFC and Bar, MiD; and For Our Tomorrow He Gave His Today about Flying Officer Corran Perry Ashworth - Vince wrote his autobiography A Full Life.
-He is currently working on a fourth book, detailing his family’s history.
+He also authored a fourth book, detailing his family’s history.